wangjiayuan007/graph_recon_DM/README.md

 ## Introduction

 spt_cpp/ contains the source code for graph reconstruction, py_visualization/ contains the source code converting result to Paraview format.
 You need to compile spt_cpp first and call it from graphRecon.py.
 Please maintain the given directory structure.
+To use your own dataset, create directory dataset/your_dataset_name/, and put everything in this directory.
+The outputs can be found in result/.

 ## Compile spt_cpp